 Fast feet on the spot

-Or why not have a go of our junior circuit class or try out our Les Mills Born to Move taster exercises to music.
+Or why not have a go of our junior circuit class or try out our games that can be played at home.

-Take part in a mindfulness or some taster yoga sessions we have put together for you.
+Take part in mindfulness or some taster yoga sessions we have put together for you.

 The current situation can influence children’s health and wellbeing in a negative way.
 These uncertain times can lead to children and young people experiencing levels of stress and anxiety.